Discover a Healthier You with Livin' the Dream Daily!

 No matter which type of filtration system you use to ensure your drinking water is as clean as possible, here are a few additional options to make your water more enjoyable and better for you:

-• Re-mineralize your water at home by adding trace mineral drops or Himalayan salt
+• Re-mineralize your water at home by adding trace mineral drops or pink Himalayan salt

-• Add fun elements to your water such as berries, cucumbers, mint, or watermelon
+• Add fun elements to your water such as: lemon, berries, cucumbers, mint, or watermelon

 • Use your clean water for a cup of organic herbal tea

 Do you feel like the more you drink, the more you pee?
 Who has time for that?
 The problem could be a lack of minerals.
 That’s right, minerals help your cells properly balance water inside and outside the cell membrane.
 You don’t want an excess of any one particular mineral, but rather, a good balance of all of them.
-That’s why we often suggest Trace Minerals B12.
-It has a broad blend of iron, iodine, zinc, copper, and manganese!
+That’s why we often suggest taking a whole-food based supplement, with lots of minerals!

 Sign Up for the Dr. Bob Bacon.com Newsletter